 When most of us think of “diets” we think of temporary eating plans or restrictions that will help us lose weight.
 Dieting almost always has a negative association; it’s not something that brings joy or that we want to keep up with for the rest of our life.
 Sure, dieting may bring joy and excitement when we first lose weight or are feeling “good” because we are “being good” and adhering to a plan.
 However, usually, those feelings are short-lived.
-Dieting can easily become stressful, especially as results start slowing down.
 Research shows that most people who intentionally lose weight gain it back within 5 years.
 In other words, long-term weight loss is generally not sustainable.

 Our bodies were designed to protect us from famine, so it makes sense that it’s easier to gain or hold on to weight than lose it.
 Moreover, there is a theory that says we all have a genetically predetermined weight range.
 Why should you think a natural part of your body’s cycle is something to correct?

 Of course, all this doesn’t mean you should stop eating nourishing foods and taking care of yourself, it just means that you should stop focusing on the number on your scale and/or obsessing over food.
 Instead, focus on how foods make you feel.
-Allow yourself to enjoy something like herbivores edibles chocolate bars and do not obsess over the calories.
 Foods like chocolate have their benefits and as part of a nourishing meal can be better for your mental and physical health than a restrictive diet has.
 If you want to make dietary changes, make them small (one habit at a time), positive (e.g., adding foods not taking away), and flexible.

 You can learn about intuitive eating from this previous blog post.